-This is the second in a series of guest posts from Ed Redmond, Cartographic Specialist in the Library of Congress, Geography and Map Division, documenting the cartographic history of maps related to the American Civil War, 1861-1865.
+This is a series of posts documenting the cartographic history of maps related to the American Civil War, 1861-1865.
 The posts will appear on a regular basis.

 On the eve of the Civil War, few detailed maps existed of areas in which fighting was likely to occur.
 Uniform, large-scale topographic maps, such as those produced today by the U.S. Geological Survey, did not exist and would not become a reality for another generation.